pszweda/100commitow/README.md

     - Manage slots for each therapist and place
     - Sending notifications to different groups, based on executed function
     - Allowing to reschedule appointments
+			- Option to make appointments for single client and for group (collect all clients for one date)

 4. **Accounting**
     - Handles invoicing tasks, including integration with external accounting systems.